andrei-dobrisan/multifit/README.md

 ```

 The brief summary above is intended for expansion in the near future as the method is further developed.
-For any help please contact us at ad622@eng.cam.ac.uk
+For any help please contact us at multifit(at)dobrisan.uk.

 Li, A., Lehane, B., 2010.
 Embedded cantilever retaining walls in sand.
 Geotechnique 60, 813–823. https://doi.org/10.1680/geot.8.P.147.